jaunt/clifry/README.md

 ## How To Write Tests

 Clifry will run tests against a CLI that you specify as an argument.
-You write tests separate javascript files which Clifry will find and run through.
+You write tests as separate javascript files.
+Clifry will find and run through them.

 A clifry test file must accept an instance of the api object, and return a promise to resolve (pass) or reject (fail) the test.